Frequently Asked Questions

 signed your homestead exemption, it is in effect permanently, as long as you

-own and reside at that location.
+at that location.
 If anything happens that affects the

 ownership of your property, it is your responsibility to notify our office to